Bernard addressing The Whitlam Institute's "What Matters" awards ceremony, July 2013. The Writing Workshop is delighted to sponsor What Matters .

 He has held writer's residencies at Sir John Soane's

 Museum and Peckham Library in London, as well as in Nottingham, Worcester, Taipei and Wagga Wagga.

 novels and a children's picture book.
 His major awards include the 1996 Australian/Vogel Prize for his novel The Blindman's Hat and an Arts Council of England

 Writer's Award for The Antibiography of Robert F. Menzies (see picture below).
 The Sydney Morning Herald named him among its Best Young Australian Novelists listed for three consecutive years (1997-99), and

 Bernard was inaugural Alumnus of the Year at the University of Technology, Sydney.

-Bernard has published numerous shorter pieces in anthologies and literary magazines including The Penguin Century of Australian Stories, Best Australian Stories (twice), Best Australian Essays and Picador New Writing.
-His range of published or performed writing includes fiction, poetry, essays, feature articles, travel writing, opinion pieces, mulitmedia and performance work.
+Bernard short stories and essays have been published in numerous anthologies and literary magazines, including The Penguin Century of Australian Stories, Best Australian Stories (twice), Best Australian Essays and Picador New Writing.
+He has written fiction, poetry, essays, feature articles, travel writing, opinion pieces, mulitmedia and performance work.